 Dog Puzzle Toys from Nina Ottosson

-Her philosophy is that dogs need both mental and physical stimulation, so her products are designed to achieve both.
-Plus, they’ll totally adorable.
+Her philosophy is that dogs need mental and physical stimulation, so her products are designed to achieve both.
+Plus, they’re totally adorable.

-These interactive games exercise your dog’s mind and body; reduce behavior problems; help with weight control and prevent boredom.
+These interactive games exercise your dog’s mind and body, reduce behavior problems, help with weight control, and prevent boredom.

-Top dog puzzle toys from Nina Ottosson:
+Here are the top dog puzzle toys from Nina Ottosson:

 Kong Wobbler Treat Dispensing Dog Toy

-My giant Labrador still has the same Kong toy we bought him when he was a puppy.
-It is the only toy that has survived his high energy level, uber strength and destructive chewing.
+My giant Labrador still has the same Kong toy we bought him as a puppy.
+It is the only toy that has survived his high energy level, uber strength, and destructive chewing.

 But they’re not just for big dogs.
 My brother’s 8-lb Maltipoo loves his itty bitty Kong toy.
-It’s just the right size and he plays with it for hours.
+It’s just the right size, and he plays with it for hours.

 Busy Buddy Tug-A-Jug Meal Dispensing Dog Toy

 Like the Kong Wobbler, the ultimate goal is to be rewarded with a treat.
 To earn this, dogs have to pull, push and maneuver.
 Watch this sweet dog called Hoshi (fun name!) give it a go.

-The fun part about this dog puzzle toy is that you can also use it to play fetch, tug of war or hide and seek, adding to the physical interaction and wearing out our furry friends much faster.
+The fun part about this dog puzzle toy is that you can also use it to play fetch, tug of war, or hide and seek, adding to the physical interaction and wearing out our furry friends much faster.

 Buster Food Cube Interactive Dog Toy

 The first winter we had Toby was incredibly cold here in Minnesota.
-So cold that some days you couldn’t bring your dog outside for more than a bathroom break otherwise their paws would freeze to the snow.
+It was so cold that some days, you couldn’t bring your dog outside for more than a bathroom break; otherwise, their paws would freeze to the snow.

 Dogit Mind Games 3-in-1 Interactive Smart Toy for Dogs

-Unlike the toys above where you can give it to your dog and step away, this is really one that should be done together.
+Unlike the toys above, where you can give it to your dog and step away, this is one that should be done together.